naston70/jeremys-it-lab/99.MISC/neil-anderson/Security-Threat-Landscape/security.md

 * Different permissions can be applied to different users
 * The Cisco ASA with FirePower is a Next Generation Firewall

+#### How Packet Filters Work
+* An ACL is a packet filter
+* Packet filters do not maintain a connection table
+* They affect traffic in one direction only and do not track the state of two way connections going through the router
+* If there is an ACL applied on the way out only the return traffic will be allowed because all traffic is allowed when an ACL is not applied
+* If you have ACLs applied in both directions, you will need explicit entries to allow both the outbound and the return traffic